almeida91/Splice/README.md

 Apart from that I try to keep it free of other libraries dependencies.
 If you want to build from the shell you will need to have gradle configured in your machine.

-To do that in a terminal session change to the project root and run:
+To do that in a terminal session, change to the project root and run:

 ```
 $ gradle build
 ```

-There is also project config files to Eclipse and Intellij IDEA so you are able to open the project and edit in these IDEs.
+There are also project config files for Eclipse and Intellij IDEA so you are able to open the project and edit it in these IDEs.

 Samples